Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Introduction

 In this study, we address a common pitfall encountered in variational quantum algorithms during parameter optimization, known as the barren plateau (BP) problem, as described in prior research \cite{PhysRevA.92.042303,McClean2018,Cerezo2021}.
 The BP arises due to the phenomenon where the gradients of the cost function vanish exponentially as the number of qubits in the quantum model increases.
 For cost functions that exhibit BPs, exponentially many measurements may be required to determine the minimization direction in gradient-based optimization.
-This challenge in scaling applies not only to gradient-based optimization but also to derivative-free optimization methods, as discussed in Arrasmith et al. \cite{Arrasmith2021effectofbarren}, and remains unresolved even with the application of higher-order optimization techniques \cite{Cerezo_2021}.
+This challenge in scaling applies not only to gradient-based optimization but also to derivative-free optimization methods, as discussed \prr{by} Arrasmith et al. \cite{Arrasmith2021effectofbarren}, and remains unresolved even with the application of higher-order optimization techniques \cite{Cerezo_2021}.
 Research efforts have linked the BP problem to the overall expressiveness of the variational quantum circuit ansatz \cite{Holmes2016}.
-Also, the degree of entanglement of the wave-function \cite{PRXQuantum.2.040316,PhysRevResearch.3.033090,PhysRevLett.126.190501,Wang2022}, and the non-locality of the cost function \cite{Cerezo2021,Uvarov_2021,PhysRevLett.128.180505} have also high influence on encountering BPs during the optimization process.
+The degree of entanglement of the wave-function \cite{PRXQuantum.2.040316,PhysRevResearch.3.033090,PhysRevLett.126.190501,Wang2022}, {the structure of the circuit ansatz \cite{CerveroMartin2023barrenplateausin}}, and the non-locality of the cost function \cite{Cerezo2021,Uvarov_2021,PhysRevLett.128.180505} also have high significance on the likelihood of encountering BPs during the optimization process.
 These findings imply that BPs are a fundamental property of variational quantum algorithms at scale, needing extra measures to mitigate their impact.